Voices of impact

-To bridge the gap between schools and workplaces by highlighting women, non-binary, and transgender voices in STEM to encourage more to unleash their full potential in these fields to reach top leadership roles.
+To bridge the gap between schools and workplaces by highlighting women, women of color, non-binary, and transgender voices in STEM to encourage more to unleash their full potential in these fields to reach top leadership roles.

 I am a CXO: Behavioral Scientist + UX Researcher & Podcast Producer, known in the music industry for having conducted the world’s most significant scientific in-store music research reports with my ex-colleagues at Soundtrack Your Brand with HUI.

 I have since a young age been very fascinated by the power of technology and how it has and keeps making our lives easier, faster, better, and more fun.
 I am one of the million millennials that grew up with a Nokia 3310, Sony Walkman, Apple iPod, and Super Mario.
 We were the first generation to have been raised with personal computers and smartphones.

-Today, I am a Tech Queen specializing in Behavioral Science and User Experience Research.
+Today, I am a Tech Queen specializing in Behavioral Science, UX Research and Service Design.
 My passion is to identify what makes customers tick using today’s technology.
 I scientifically uncover the connections between consumers’ hearts, minds, behavior, and product needs.

-I started the “Queens of Tech Podcast” initiative because I would like to retain more women, non-binary, and transgenders in the tech industry.
+I started the “Queens of Tech Podcast” initiative because I would like to retain more women, women of color, non-binary, and transgenders in the tech industry.
 My goal is to raise the voices of tech champions around the world and together with companies investors and politicians raise the challenges and opportunities around Equity, Inclusive Diversity, and Belonging for all in our workplaces.
 Enough is enough!

 “We are facing a huge challenge that must be resolved urgently.
 In the next few years, tens of thousands of engineers will be needed.
 At the same time, the number of women working in tech has DECREASED steadily since 2006.
 Mathematics does not go together, and there is no reason to paint a picture: For us, this is a matter of survival.
 We must get women into the tech industry, otherwise, we will not have enough staff.
 But of course, it’s about more than filling chairs.
 We must build companies that reflect the society in which we operate if we want to remain relevant”.